FelixOnline/v2/content/articles/2011-5-6-portal-2-like-portal-but-better-dummy.md

 subtitle: >
   Aperture Science CEO Cave Johnson on why you should hand over your money
 date: "2011-05-06 14:59:38 +0100"

 # Attributes from Felix Online V1
 id: "1173"
 old_path: /games/1173/portal-2-like-portal-but-better-dummy
 aliases:
  - /games/1173/portal-2-like-portal-but-better-dummy
+imported: true
+comments:
+ - Excellent idea for an article and a great way to differentiate from all the other Portal 2 writeups GrandSonuds great to me BWTHDIKDjHGSh  bwvftvnstetm

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true